Frequently Asked Questions

 Q. What are you doing about human trafficking in Viet Nam as I hear it is a serious problem?

 A. Our staff have received training on this subject.
 Blue Dragon Children's Foundation, who are an anti-trafficking NGO, teach the staff about the latest methods used by traffickers to traffic girls for sex and forced labour both domestically and internationally.
 We also include this topic in workshops for our high school and university students.
-Our staff run local sessions to bring to the attention of those who live in Quang Nam and Da Nang what trafficking is, how to recognize it and what to do about it.
+Our staff run local sessions to bring to the attention of those who live in Quang Nam what trafficking is, how to recognize it and what to do about it.

 Q. I would like to sponsor a child and want to know if I will be paying the same cost each year for their whole education?

 A. The sponsorships are not the same amount each year.
 Education costs go up as the child progresses from grade 1 to 12 and on to university.
 We also sometimes pay a food supplement on top of school costs for families who are struggling to feed their children sufficiently.
 Due to inflation we also increase costs every few years in accordance with inflation.
+Most likely we will increase sponsorships for the 2023-2024 academic year as that will be four years without an increase and the cost of education has increased.

 Q. I would like to know if I get an annual report on the child I sponsor?